 For example, the Capital One Savor Cash Rewards Credit Card gives new cardholders $300 in cash after they spend $3,000 in the first three months.
 The Chase Sapphire Preferred Card has an even more generous introductory offer of 60,000 points (worth $750 toward travel if you redeem through Chase Ultimate Rewards) after spending $4,000 in the first three months.
-Both cards charge $95 annual fees (but the Savor card waives the fee in your first year).
+Both cards charge $95 annual fees.

 Or have fun closer to home

 I love the staycation concept.
 It’s fun and affordable to act like a tourist in your home city.
 In fact, Bank of America has a great program that gives their credit and debit card holders free admission to a wide variety of museums, zoos and other cultural attractions.
 The perk is valid the first full weekend of every month.

 Participating venues include the Metropolitan Museum of Art in New York City, Chicago’s Shedd Aquarium, the Miami Children’s Museum and the Legion of Honor in San Francisco.
 There are many, many others; full details are available here.

 To make the most of your staycation, change your routine.
 Get out and visit one of these museums, bring a picnic to the park or meet a friend for a drink.
 Don’t just do laundry and run errands all day.
 You need to get into the vacation mindset in order to truly get away mentally.

 Think you’re too swamped at the office?
 I’d argue that you’ll be a better employee (and a better family member) if you take a break at least once in a while.

 See related: The best credit card perks for summer travel

 Other ways credit cards help you save